The Light at the Edge of the World: Plot

 The year is 1865.
 Will Denton is a jaded American miner escaping a troubled past.
 Seeking isolation for two reasons; to mend his broken heart after a failed romance during the California Gold Rush, and also to forget his actions after he kills his former lover's new husband in self-defense in a gunfight – Denton tends a lonely and isolated lighthouse with a minimal crew including two other men.

 The lighthouse sits on a fictional rocky island near the Tierra del Fuego archipelago at the southern tip of South America.
 Before the building of the Panama Canal, the waters off Cape Horn were perhaps the busiest and richest shipping lanes in the world, connecting Europe and the western coast of The United States.

 Denton is contented to retreat from the world and be away from the problems of civilization, and quickly adjusts to his new supervisor, old Argentine sea dog Captain Moriz and his youthful and innocent assistant Felipe.

-A shipload of utterly malicious and sadistic pirates show up, murder Moriz and Felipe, and extinguish the light.
+A shipload of sadistic pirates show up, murder Moriz and Felipe, and extinguish the light.
 They are wreckers, brigands who mislead ships into the rocks to loot the cargo and prey upon the victims.
-Their leader Captain Jonathan Kongre is a diabolical fiend with a seductive and charismatic facade.
+Their leader Captain Jonathan Kongre is a diabolical fiend with a charismatic facade.

 Denton hides out in the caves and amongst the rocks, hiding from the pirates.
 He saves Italian wreck survivor Montefiore from the pirates' massacre, and together they wage a war of guerrilla tactics against Kongre and his cutthroats.

 Kongre breaks his own rule by keeping one captive alive, a beautiful Englishwoman named Arabella.

 Montefiore is captured while creating a diversion for an attempt by Denton to rescue Arabella, who however opts for remaining with Kongre.

 On the next day, Kongre has Montefiori flayed alive on his ship, trying to draw Denton out of hiding, but Denton shoots Montefiori from afar in a mercy killing to end his suffering.

 Angered, Kongre gives Arabella to his men and withdraws to the lighthouse.
 Denton uses the pirates' cannon to sink their ship, along with all the pirates except for Kongre and crewman Virgilio.

 The finale of the film is a showdown between the only three survivors left on the island, Denton, Virgilio and Kongre.
 Kongre has Denton doused in lamp oil; a violent struggle ensues as Kongre sets the lighthouse on fire; Kongre himself is set on fire and falls from the lighthouse, while Denton escapes to safety unharmed.